laracademy/interactive-make/README.md

 ],
 ```

-Run this command in your terminal then follow the prompts:
+To start using this package, run this command in your terminal and follow the onscreen prompts:

 ```bash
 php artisan make